mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_org_configs.html.markdown

 ## Argument Reference

 * `federation_settings_id` - (Required) Unique 24-hexadecimal digit string that identifies the federated authentication configuration.
-* `org_id` - Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
+* `org_id` - (Required) Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
+* `domain_allow_list` - List that contains the approved domains from which organization users can log in.
+* `domain_restriction_enabled` - (Required) Flag that indicates whether domain restriction is enabled for the connected organization.
+* `identity_provider_id` - (Required) Unique 24-hexadecimal digit string that identifies the federated authentication configuration.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-### FederatedSettingsOrgConfig

-* `domain_allow_list` - List that contains the approved domains from which organization users can log in.
-* `domain_restriction_enabled` - Flag that indicates whether domain restriction is enabled for the connected organization.

 ## Import